Your customer journey does not start on your homepage.

 -

-learn what to expect
+understand what to expect

 Discovery is the front door.